Tanner Mangum: College career

 In the 2016 season, Mangum was named backup to Hill, who decided to return for a fifth season at BYU.
 Mangum had limited action in the season, his total stats in the regular season totaling 14 of 18 pass attempts completed with two touchdowns.
 In the regular season finale against Utah State, Mangum was inserted early in the fourth quarter when Hill suffered a fourth season-ending injury, where he threw just one pass for a touchdown.
 After the game, it was announced that Mangum would be the starter in the 2016 Poinsettia Bowl against Wyoming.
 He completed 7 of 15 passes for 96 yards and scored two total touchdowns in the game.

 Mangum entered the 2017 season as the undisputed starting quarterback for the Cougars.
-His season got off to a rocky start as BYU was lost to LSU and Utah in the first two games, the latter game of which he injured his ankle causing him to miss the next two games.
+His season got off to a rocky start as BYU lost to LSU and Utah in the first two games, the latter game of which he injured his ankle causing him to miss the next two games.
 He returned against Boise State, however the Cougars lost 24–7.
 In a 33-17 loss against East Carolina, Mangum threw for over 300 yards.
 The next week Mangum threw for over 250, with BYU earning their second win of the year.
 Mangum's season would end the next week against Fresno State when he tore his Achilles tendon.

 In his senior year, it was unclear if Mangum would remain the starting quarterback.
 Mangum competed with highly-recruited freshman Zach Wilson.
 It was announced on August 24, 2018 that Mangum would be the starting quarterback.
 Later in the 2018 season with 3–3 BYU trailing to Utah State who possessed a commanding lead, Wilson replaced Mangum.
 The following week Wilson was announced as the starting quarterback.